SheCodesAustralia/workshopcontent/content/django/06_django_urls/_index.md

     'django.contrib.messages',
     'django.contrib.staticfiles',
     'bakeries.apps.BakeriesConfig',
-+    'django_browser_reload',
+    'django_browser_reload',
 ]
 ```
-In the MIDDLEWARE list:
+And in the MIDDLEWARE list add `'django_browser_reload.middleware.BrowserReloadMiddleware'` so it looks like the below:

 ```
 MIDDLEWARE = [